Jimmy Young (boxer)

 Jimmy Young (November 14, 1948 – February 20, 2005) was an American heavyweight professional boxer.
 Young was known for his awkward, defensive style and counterpunching.
-He was one of the top contenders of the 1970s, most notably earning a victory over George Foreman in 1977 and losing a unanimous decision against Muhammad Ali in 1976.
-Young fought many significant fighters of his era, including twice outpointing Ron Lyle and losing only by a split decision to then-number one contender Ken Norton in a title eliminator in late 1977.
-A fellow boxer, Bobby Watts, was his cousin.
+He was one of the top contenders of the 1970s, losing a controversial unanimous decision against Muhammad Ali in 1976 and earning a victory over George Foreman in 1977.
+Young fought many other significant fighters of his era, including twice outpointing Ron Lyle and losing only by a split decision to then-number one contender Ken Norton in a title eliminator in late 1977.
+Fellow boxer Bobby Watts was his cousin.

-Professional career
+Early life

+Jimmy Young was born in Oxhlahoma, Arkansas.
+He had 2 brothers and 1 sister, all whom he was close to.
+His father trained him from 9 years old where he developed his strange counter-defensive technique.

+Career

 Early fights

 An inexperienced Young was matched against contender Earnie Shavers in what was only his 11th professional fight.
 Shavers, who at that time had a 42–2 record dealt Young his first knockout loss, being his 4th loss.
 Young had tried trading blows and was caught early on by one of the division's hardest punchers, who was well known for his overwhelming early attacks.